Roman law: Byzantine law

 When the centre of the Empire was moved to the Greek East in the 4th century, many legal concepts of Greek origin appeared in the official Roman legislation.
 The influence is visible even in the law of persons or of the family, traditionally the part of the law that changes least.
 For example, Constantine started putting restrictions on the ancient Roman concept of patria potestas, the power held by the male head of a family over his descendants, by acknowledging that persons in potestate, the descendants, could have proprietary rights.
 He was apparently making concessions to the much stricter concept of paternal authority under Greek-Hellenistic law.
 The Codex Theodosianus (438 AD) was a codification of Constantian laws.
 Later emperors went even further, until Justinian finally decreed that a child in potestate became owner of everything it acquired, except when it acquired something from its father.

 The codes of Justinian, particularly the Corpus Juris Civilis (529–534) continued to be the basis of legal practice in the Empire throughout its so-called Byzantine history.
-Leo III the Isaurian issued a new code, the Ecloga, in the early 8th century.
+Leo III the Isaurian issued a new code, the Ekloge ton nomon, in the early 8th century.
 In the 9th century, the emperors Basil I and Leo VI the Wise commissioned a combined translation of the Code and the Digest, parts of Justinian's codes, into Greek, which became known as the Basilica.
 Roman law as preserved in the codes of Justinian and in the Basilica remained the basis of legal practice in Greece and in the courts of the Eastern Orthodox Church even after the fall of the Byzantine Empire and the conquest by the Turks, and, along with the Syro-Roman law book, also formed the basis for much of the Fetha Negest, which remained in force in Ethiopia until 1931.